Berezinskii–Kosterlitz–Thouless transition: Field theoretic analysis

 Assume the case with only vortices of multiplicity $\pm 1$.
 At low temperatures and large $\beta$ the distance between a vortex and antivortex pair tends to be extremely small, essentially of the order $1/\Lambda$.
 At large temperatures and small $\beta$ this distance increases, and the favoured configuration becomes effectively the one of a gas of free vortices and antivortices.
-The transition between the two different configurations is the Kosterlitz–Thouless phase transition.
+The transition between the two different configurations is the Kosterlitz–Thouless phase transition, and the transition point is associated with an unbinding of vortex-antivortex pairs.